angelolab/ark-analysis/docs/_rtd/development.md

 In this example, we assign the 0th, 1st, and 2nd dimensions to names 'x', 'y', and 'channel'.
 Both 'x' and 'y' are indexed with 0-1023, whereas 'channel' is indexed with RGB color names.

 Indexing works much like `numpy` arrays.
-For example, if I want to extract an `xarray` subset on just x and y in range 10:15 and the red and blue channels:
+For example, to extract an `xarray` subset on just x and y in range 10:15 and the red and blue channels:

 `arr.loc[10:15, 10:15, ['red', 'blue']]`

-I can also extract these values into a `numpy` array using `.values`:
+This can also be extracted into a `numpy` array using `.values`:

 `arr.loc[10:15, 10:15, ['red', 'blue']].values`